openhwgroup/programs/cores/cv32e40p/user_manual/source/fpu.rst

+.. _fpu:

 Optional private Floating Point Unit (FPU)
 ==========================================

 It is possible to extend the core with a private FPU, which is capable of performing all RISC-V floating-point operations that are defined in the RV32F ISA extensions.
 The latency of the individual instructions and information where they are computed are summarized in Table 3.
-FP extensions can be enabled by setting the parameter of the toplevel file “riscv\_core.sv” to one.
+Floating Point extensions can be enabled by setting the parameter ``FPU`` of the toplevel module ``cv32e40p_core`` to 1.

 The FPU is divided into three parts: